 Disclosure: This post was sponsored by FoodSaver through their partnership with POPSUGAR Select.
 While I was compensated to write a post about the FoodSaver Vacuum Sealer System, all opinions are my own.

-FoodSaver® Vacuum Sealing System is designed to remove air and extend freshness up to five times longer than conventional storage methods.
+FoodSaver® Vacuum Sealing System is designed to remove air from around the food.
+This extends freshness up to five times longer than conventional storage methods.
 For example, a piece of pork may last about 6 months in your freezer.
 However, vacuum sealed in a FoodSaver® bag, that same pork could last 2-3 years.
 I love reducing waste and I am excited about this can help me reduce food cost as well.